If you seek the peace and tranquillity of an unspoilt, untouristy region, this could be the holiday destination of your dreams.

-If you seek the peace and tranquillity of an unspoilt, untouristy region, this could be the holiday destination of your dreams.
-If you're a nature lover who will revel in the stunning pine clad hills, abundant wild flowers and uncrowded beaches, you've just found your paradise - a Pelion peninsula holiday is for you.
+If you seek the peace and tranquility of an unspoilt, untouristy region, this could be the holiday destination of your dreams.
+If you're a nature lover who revels in views of stunning pine clad hills, abundant wild flowers and uncrowded beaches, you've just found your paradise in a Pelion peninsula holiday!

 Greece is overflowing with attractive holiday destinations but the Pelion Peninsula stands out as a spectacular region offering the opportunity to experience authentic Greece without the hustle and bustle of some of the more tourist-favoured areas of the country.